 Communication and Creative Arts

-Studying Communication helps you build oral, written and visual storytelling skills relevant to various fields, including broadcasting, graphic design, public relations, healthcare, engineering, business and leadership.
+Studying communication helps you build oral, written and visual storytelling skills relevant to fields including broadcasting, graphic design, public relations, healthcare, engineering, business and leadership.
 You'll learn to connect with wide-ranging audiences in today's media-driven world.

 Kickstart Your Career